lemenkov/opensips/modules/rtpproxy/README.md

   - *c* - flags to change the session-level
 SDP connection (c=) IP if media-description also includes connection information.
-  - *s/w* - flags that for the UA from which message is received, support symmetric RTP must be forced.
+  - *s* - flags that for the UA from which message is received, support symmetric RTP must be forced.
   - *n[<SOCKET>]* - flags that enables
 the notification timeout for the session.
 One can specify an